 Thanks so much for reading and I hope this proves helpful in preparing you for your own wilderness camping adventure!

-In Part 3 of my Dispersed Camping Guide, I’ll teach you how to create a proper dispersed camp: wood gathering and basic fire building, dealing with inclement weather, how to take a crap in the woods (in detail) and other critical matters of wilderness etiquette and comfort.
+In Part 3: Wilderness Etiquette and Comfort, I’ll teach you how to create a proper dispersed camp: wood gathering and basic fire building, dealing with inclement weather, how to take a crap in the woods (in detail) and other critical matters of wilderness etiquette and comfort.

 Questions or suggestions?
 Did I forget something that you never camp without?
 Leave me a comment below!
-And don’t forget to subscribe to my newsletter at the bottom of the page so you don’t miss Part 3!
+And don’t forget to subscribe to my newsletter at the bottom of the page so you don’t miss future updates!
+(I will NEVER send you spam or share your e-mail address)

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 Thank you for your support and have a great time in the wild!